SaraFreitas02/odin_recipes/DISCLAIMER.md

 ## Ownership Disclaimer

-The recipes featured on this website are sourced from [All Recipes](https://www.allrecipes.com/) and are used here solely for educational purposes as part of a coding exercise.
-The author does not claim ownership of these recipes, nor are they intended for redistribution.
+The recipes (and related images) featured on this website are sourced from [All Recipes](https://www.allrecipes.com/) and are used here solely for educational purposes as part of a coding exercise.
+The author does not claim ownership of these recipes (or images), nor are they intended for redistribution.

 ## Usage Limitations